What is Bir Billing?

 On a summer afternoon, just take your bike or walk along the lovely route and reach the Upper Bir Road and follow it all the way to the Ashram and then take the turn that the road takes and walk along to reach a beautiful isolated pond and bathe in the chilling water to get refreshed.
 At any point if you are in doubt about the location of the pond, ask any local nearby…they people in all of Himachal and Uttarakhand treat tourists with great affection and respect.
 The local that we walked with was a family that even insisted that we stay with them as their guests for the day!!

 Bir has a small yet friendly market place in Chaugan village.
-There are some nice small restaurant and occasionally you might spot a group of locals and foreigners singing to a guitar.
-Take a walk in the market area at the evening and enjoy delicious food at the local restaurants.
+There are some nice small restaurant in Bir Billing and occasionally you might spot a group of locals and foreigners singing to a guitar.
+Take a walk in the market area at the evening and enjoy delicious food at the local restaurants in Bir Billing.

 Paragliding landing site, which is a big garden, is you can sit during the evening and see the paragliders come to you and finally land.
-Later you get to see an amazing sunset view and the lush green farms that stretch till your eye-sight goes.
-In the evening you can sit here with friends and have chilled beer!
+Later you get to see an amazing sunset view in Bir Billing and the lush green farms that stretch till your eye-sight goes.
+In the evening you can sit in Bir Billing with friends and have chilled beer!

 Food and Drinks